-Loans are a form of financial aid that requires repayment.
 There are certain eligibility requirements for each program.
 All applicants for loans are required to file a Free Application for Federal Student Aid (FAFSA).
-Loan eligibility cannot be determined until the information from the FAFSA is returned to Owens by the federal processor, and has been reviewed.
+Loan eligibility cannot be determined until Owens receives a complete processed FAFSA and certain eligibility criteria have been reviewed.

-Federal Direct Unsubsidized Stafford Loan: There is no financial need requirement to be eligible for an Unsubsidized Loan.
-However, total financial aid, which includes the Unsubsidized Loan, cannot exceed the cost of education.
-Unlike the Subsidized Stafford Loan, interest accumulates while the student is attending school and can be paid monthly or capitalized (added to the total loan balance) until the student leaves school.
+Federal Direct Unsubsidized Loan: There is no financial need requirement to be eligible for an Unsubsidized Loan.
+However, total financial aid, which includes the Unsubsidized Loan, cannot exceed the cost of attendance.
+Unlike the Subsidized Loan, interest accumulates while the student is attending school and can be paid monthly or capitalized (added to the total loan balance) until the student leaves school.

-Enrollment required: Students must be enrolled in, attend and maintain a minimum of 6 credit hours on the financial aid freeze date and at the time of disbursement.
+Enrollment required: Students must be enrolled in, attend and maintain a minimum of 6 credit hours.

 Application: Free Application for Federal Student Aid (FAFSA).